neurodata/neurodata.io/content/about/agreements.md

 Your most valuable resource while on this team is the team itself.

-We agree that in the rare event that a supervisor requests your presence in the lab for a particular time/day, we will make our best efforts to be there, barring familiar responsibilies overruling research priorities.
+We agree that in the rare event that a supervisor requests your presence in the lab for a particular time/day, we will make our best efforts to be there, barring familiar responsibilities overruling research priorities.
 This includes in the face of imbedding grant, conference, or other internally/externally imposed deadlines.

 #### Weekly Sub-Group Meetings